Cognigy/Documentation/docs/ai/empower/agentic-ai/getting-started.md

      - Greet users warmly and professionally.
      - Keep responses concise; expand only if requested.
     ```
-5. In the **Data Privacy & Security** step, we recommend to leave the settings unchanged.
+5. In the **Data Privacy & Security** step, we recommend leaving the settings unchanged.
 6. In the **Job Selection** step, select **Default** to create an AI Agent with a predefined Flow.
 7. Click **Create & Chat** to save changes and open the Flow with the created AI Agent.